 By Ian Fraser

-The gigantic $2.3 billion losses that Union Bank of Switzerland is blaming on a Ghanaian-born “rogue” trader have added power to the elbows of all those who believe that “casino” banking ought to be completely separated from “utility” banking and should never be underwritten by the taxpayer.
+The gigantic $2.3 billion losses that UBS is blaming on a Ghanaian-born “rogue” trader have added power to the elbows of all those who believe that “casino” banking ought to be completely separated from “utility” banking and should never be underwritten by the taxpayer.

 There have been reams of speculation about how the Swiss bank and/or Adoboli incurred these massive losses.
 There has also been some discussion as to whether the bank’s German-born chief executive Oswald Grübel can remain in post, and whether the bank will now be forced to pull out of investment banking altogether (this was, after all, the area in which the bank lost an astonishing €50bn during the subprime crisis).